-Health First - Central Florida's largest fully integrated delivery network-combined the leading Cognitive Clinical Success Machine with a focused, comprehensive program to reduce readmissions.
-Within less than three months, the system realized more than $895,000 in savings and significantly reduced readmissions for some of the community's most vulnerable and at-risk patients.
+Health First--Central Florida's largest fully integrated delivery network--combined the leading Cognitive Clinical Success Machine with a focused, comprehensive program to reduce readmissions.
+Within less than three months, the system realized nearly $2M in savings and significantly reduced readmissions for some of the community's most vulnerable and at-risk patients.

 Health First serves Central Florida and is the region's only fully integrated delivery network.
 The system comprises four hospitals, multiple outpatient and wellness services, and a payor arm that includes commercial and Medicare health plans.
 They are distinguished by a community-minded approach to care that focuses on local control and a sharp attention to community needs.

-Like the other almost 1,560 hospitals facing readmission penalties over the next year, Health First is encouraging health promotion and wellness to reduce readmission rates.
-The system is implementing a prevention of disease progression program through individualized patient education.
-In an empowering approach, Health First leadership is taking a progressive stance against hospital readmissions.
+Like other hospitals facing readmission penalties, Health First is encouraging health promotion and wellness to reduce readmission rates.
+System leadership is taking a progressive stance against hospital readmissions.
 It is one that combines leading edge cognitive science technology with a comprehensive support structure to create a positive outcome.

 Putting the Patient First